-Lenders love to see large down payments because it lowers the risk you pose to them.
-The larger your down payment, the less you have to pay each month in both principal and interest.
+Lenders appreciate large down payments because it lowers their financial risk and shows that you’re a motivated buyer.
+The larger your down payment, the less you pay each month in principal and interest.
 Think of a down payment as an interest-free way to get a jump-start on paying off your home.

 Avoid Mortgage Insurance

-Certain types of loans require you to pay mortgage insurance.
-On a conventional loan, you generally need to put 20% down to avoid paying private mortgage insurance, which is usually a monthly fee that you pay as part of your monthly payment or is paid up front by the lender in exchange for a slightly higher interest rate.
+You generally need to put 20% down to avoid paying private mortgage insurance (PMI) on a conventional loan.
+PMI istypically a monthly fee that gets added to your monthly mortgage payment or is paid upfront by the lender in exchange for a slightly higher interest rate.

 Lower Debt-To-Income Ratio (DTI)

-A lower DTI means you may have more borrowing power in the future.
-DTI represents how much of your monthly income goes toward paying off debt.
-A high DTI can prevent you from getting other loans or credit.
-(Most mortgage lenders look for a DTI of about 45% or lower.)
-If you’re looking to take on other loans or buy a second home, then borrowing less (by putting more down) could keep your DTI manageable.
+A lower DTI can mean more borrowing power.
+DTI represents how much of your monthly income is used to pay off debt, and most mortgage lenders require a DTI around 43% or lower.
+A high DTI can hurt your chances of getting approved for loans or new credit.
+If you want to apply for other loans or buy a second home, borrowing less by putting more down can help keep your DTI ratio manageable.

-A 20% down payment can take years or even decades to save for, depending on your income.
+It can take years or even decades to save up for a 20% down payment.
 A lower down payment can help you own a home sooner.

 Money For Repairs And Renovations

-Emptying out your savings for your down payment might not help in the long run.
-As a new homeowner, you may find that you need more money for repairs and renovations than you thought.
-Setting aside this money upfront can make homeownership less stressful.
+Emptying out your savings for your down payment may not be the best financial decision in the long run.
+You may need more money for repairs and renovations than you originally budgeted for.
+Setting aside cash reserves upfront can make homeownership less stressful.

 Keep An Emergency Fund

-You won’t have to dip into your emergency fund.
-Keeping some money in the bank for emergencies is a smart move.
-You don’t want to have to pay for unexpected car repairs or medical bills on credit.
-Hanging onto some of your money could give you peace of mind and be a cheaper way to cover emergency costs.
+Keeping some money in the bank for emergencies, rather than spending it all on a down payment, can be a smart move.
+You won’t have to pay for unexpected car repairs or medical bills on credit and rack up high-interest debt.
+Hanging on to some money can offer peace of mind and is a cheaper way to cover emergency expenses.

 Money For Other Ventures

-Consider the opportunity cost of putting down more money on your home on the front end.
-Though you might be able to get a lower interest rate and monthly payment, it might make more sense for you to use that money for college tuition, investing or something else.
+Factor in the opportunity cost when considering putting down more money upfront.
+Though a larger down payment may earn you a lower interest rate and monthly mortgage payment, it may make more sense to use the money for college tuition, investments or retirement.